zwmuam/Bastilevirinae_introns/README.md

 Scripts used to prepare the "Self-splicing introns in genes of Bastillevirinae bacteriophages" paper.

 # REQUIREMENTS
-python 3.8 or above
-conda
-(other dependencies are listed in environment yaml and are installed automatically by the included script)
+conda (other dependencies are listed in environment yaml and are installed automatically by the included script)

 # INSTALLATION
 Clone the repository and enter its main directry: